 There seems to be a misconception that long-form content is a thing of the past since people don’t have the time or the patience to read through it, which couldn’t be further from the truth.

-Long-form articles can do wonders for your SEO, plus they are better at attracting users which are interested in detailed content, which makes them more likely to purchase an item from you.
-The reason why long-form articles have developed a bad reputation is that most of them are full of filler content and aren’t formatted properly.
+Long-form articles can do wonders for your SEO, plus they are better at attracting users interested in detailed content, making them more likely to purchase an item from you.
+Long-form articles have developed a bad reputation because most of them are full of filler content and aren’t formatted properly.

 3. Generic Stock Images